01235842038a/XTweak/README.md

 # XTweak

-## XTweak is universal powerful forcefulness kernel tweaker.
-It will enhance and optimize your android device by adjusting various kernel parameters.
+## XTweak is a powerful and intelligent Kernel Tweaker that optimizes the Android kernel to achieve best experience.
+It enhances the user experience according to what mode the user chooses by changing a few kernel parameters

 ### It has five modes: